 Disable the Selective Suspend feature

-This is another Effective solution as Windows by default switch your USB controllers in order to save power (typically when the device is not in use) and once the device is needed, Windows again turn ON the device.
-But sometimes due to any reason or some corrupt settings, Windows is not able to turn ON the device and cause the USB devices to Stop working.
+This is another effective solution as Windows by default switches your USB controllers in order to save power (typically when the device is not in use) and once the device is needed, Windows again turn ON the device.
+But sometimes due to any reason or some corrupt settings, Windows is not able to turn ON the device and causes the USB devices to Stop working.
 That cause

 - Open Device Manager.

 - Find the Universal Serial Bus Controllers > expand.

 - Find the USB Root Hub device on the list.

 - Go to Power Management.

 - Un-check the Allow the computer to turn off this device to save power > OK.

 Note: Do the same process for Other Installed USB Root Hub devices.

 Change power configuration and Turn off Fast Boot